World-of-Workflows/WorkflowsUniversity/docs/02_Installation/wow-cluster.md

 Configuration is performed by installing and configuring four additional components and altering the world of workflows configuration file.

-Contact your account manager or support@worldofworkflows.com for assistance sett8ing up clusters.
+Contact your account manager or support@worldofworkflows.com for assistance setting up clusters.